strapi/strapi/README.md

 - **100% JavaScript**, the language you probably already are using for the front-end.
 - **Rock-solid foundation** offering plenty of possibilities for web apps and APIs.
-- **Useful CLI** that let you scaffold projects, APIs and migrations on the fly.
+- **Useful CLI** that let you scaffold projects and APIs on the fly.
-- **Front-end agnostic** and can be used with Angular, Backbone, React, Ember, Vue, iOS, Android, etc.
+- **Front-end agnostic** and can be used with React, Vue, Angular, Backbone, Ember, iOS, Android, etc.
-- **Easy authentication** with 150+ supported providers to easily manage your authentication processes.
 - **Security layers** that just work and ships reusable security policies.
-- **GraphQL implementation** for describing data requirements and interactions.
-- **JSON API specification** to increase productivity by following shared conventions.
 - **Smooth WebSockets** to handle realtime connections and events.
-- **NoSQL support** if you need to plug specific data layers.
+- **Mongo** as a main database.
+Also support others specific data layers.

+## Plugins

+> Only what you need.
+No more.
+No less.

+Thanks to the plugins, you will be able to create the perfect app without useless features.
+The Strapi ecosystem has been thought to be the most granular as possible.
+Currently, we are building the main plugins to allow you to perform the same actions as on the v2.0.

+- **Users Manager** will provide a full user management system.
+Also offers an authentication process.
+- **APIs Manager** will generate powerful APIs into your app thanks to an UI in seconds instead of minutes.
+- **Data Manager** will let your edit you content saved in your databases.
+- **Configurations Manager** will allow you to edit your configurations files per environment.
+- **Permissions Manager** will allow or disallow users to perform actions or not in your app.

 Convinced?
 [Get started!](http://strapi.io/)